jtorral/repmgrRocky/README.md

 NOTICE: standby node "pgdemo-2" (ID: 2) successfully registered
 ```

-At this point we can add more modes if needed keeping in mind the port numbers and names
+At this point we can add more nodes if needed, keeping in mind the port numbers and names

 ### Some basic commands ....

+**Show cluster info**

 ```
 [postgres@pgdemo-1 ~]$ repmgr -f /etc/repmgr.conf cluster show